slchangtw/dvc_pipeline/README.md

 ![Imgur](https://i.imgur.com/EstJaJ9.png)

-To allow your experiments to be automatically pushed to DVC Studio, you have to log in to DVC Studio from your console using the command below.
+To allow your experiments to be automatically pushed to DVC Studio, you have to log in to DVC Studio from your console using the command below:

 ```bash
 dvc studio login
 ```

-After reruning your experiments as described in the previous section, you can see the results in DVC Studio.
+After rerunning your experiments as described in the previous section, you can view the results in DVC Studio.

 ![Imgur](https://i.imgur.com/tWux5Uy.png)

 ## Managing ML model lifecycle with DVC Studio

-After the model is trained, you can then register it in DVC Studio for future deployment.
-To register the model, first navigage to the tab `Models` in DVC Studio.
-You can see the model `house-price-predictor-model` as we defined it in the `dvc.yaml` file.
+Being trained with several experiments, a model would be matured enough and can be registered in stages such as `dev` for reviewing or `production` for deployment.
+After deploying the model, the jouney does not end here since the model needs to be monitored and retrained to avoid model degradation.
+In this section, we will see how to manage the ML model lifecycle with DVC Studio.

 ![Imgur](https://imgur.com/Oclbw7T.jpg)

+### Registering your model with a new version

+Firstly, navigate to the `Models` tab, you can see `house-price-predictor-model` as we defined in the `dvc.yaml` file.
+Click `Register` and enter a version number and click `Register version` in the pop-up window.

+The registration will automatically create a annotated Git tag to the linked GitHub repository.
+You can check the tag in the `Code` tab of the repository.
+So, in the future, you can easily track version by using the tags.

 ![Imgur](https://i.imgur.com/M9bmq5Z.png)

+### Moving your model to a stage

+After registering the model, you can move it to a stage.
+Click the `Assign stage` button and name the stage `dev`.
+After assigning the stage, a new tag is also created in the GitHub repository to indicate the stage.

 ![Imgur](https://i.imgur.com/4ymCIeS.png)

+### Setting up GitHub Actions for deployment

+In the following scenario, we will move the model to the `prod` stage and you can imagine the model will be deployed.
+We will use GitHub Actions to emulate the deployment process.
+To do that, we have to add an access token to the GitHub repository so that GitHub Actions can access the DVC remote storage.

+Navigate to the `Settings` tab of the project, and copy-paste the DVC Studio access token to the GitHub repository secrets, with the name `DVC_STUDIO_TOKEN`.
+You can see the flow as the screenshot below.

 ![Imgur](https://i.imgur.com/Mx1Jyxx.png)

+You can see a template Github Action workflow included in in the `.github` folder in the project.
+In a nutshell, the flow checks every tag creation event and see if the stage is `prod`.
+If so, the flow will download the model from the remote storage and deploy it (in this example, no deployment is done, just a message is printed).
+You can check a full explanation of this flow [here](https://dvc.org/doc/start/model-registry/model-cicd?tab=GitHub#detailed-explanation-of-the-cicd-templates).

+### Deploying the model

+Now you can move the model to the `prod` stage as we did before.
+After that, you can see a GitHub Actions workflow is triggered and the printed message in the log.

 ![Imgur](https://i.imgur.com/grvRJk4.png)

+You can then repeat the above-mentioned steps create a new version of the model, assign it to the different stages to manage the ML model lifecycle.